Lester the Unlikely: Development

 Bill Stanton was the lead artist on the project and handled backgrounds, tiles, sprites and adapting rotoscope animations.
 Michel Bohbot created the cover art.
 Eric Browning, a lead artist for Visual Concepts (as well as the voice of Lester), acted as the rotoscope model for the lead character.
 Browning described it as "one of those games that starts out way too ambitious, and ends up merely adequate."
 Lester the Unlikely was one of six SNES games programmed by Brian Greenstone of Pangea Software.
 On the Pangea website, Greenstone wrote "Lester was a game I never liked.
 Don't wanna talk about it."

 A conversion for the Atari Jaguar was in development and planned to be published by DTMC, but it was never released.

-Critical reception
+Reception

-VideoGames: The Ultimate Gaming Magazine celebrated Lester the Unlikely as a "bizarre, but fun twist to an over-used genre."
-A review from Nintendo Power scored it a 3.7 out of 5, praising the animation that they noted similar to Prince of Persia and the difficulty.
+Lester the Unlikely received mixed reviews from critics.
+VideoGames celebrated Lester the Unlikely as a "bizarre, but fun twist to an over-used genre."
+Nintendo Power praised the game's animation, noting that they looked similar to Prince of Persia, and the difficulty.
 They did, however, dislike the limited number of continues for a game that would require the player to experiment a lot in order to beat it.